Cwantic/Documentation/Settings/Specifications.md

 ## 2.2 Bends

-MetaPiping automatically fills the table with the corresponding informations :
+MetaPiping automatically fills the table with the corresponding information :

 ![Image](../Images/Spec5.jpg)